The AI Memory Gap: Users Misremember What They Created With AI or Without: Discussion

-In addition, people in our study created ideas in one session, whereas real-world creative workflows often stretch over multiple sessions.
+In our study, people created ideas in one session, whereas typical creative workflows often stretch over multiple sessions.
 We also tested people's source memory after a fixed time gap of approximately one week, and it remains unclear how shorter or longer retention intervals might influence memory performance in this context.
+Moreover, individuals' motivation and effort to recall AI contributions may vary in different real-world settings, for example when people feel pressure to justify their choices in a group setting or when they are simply exploring ideas informally for personal inspiration.
+Future work could also examine memory performance when participants are informed in advance that they will later be asked to report their use of AI assistance.